7. Database access

 Sub main(ByVal args As String())

-' displays the contents of an ARTICLES table in a DSN database
+' displays the contents of a ARTICLES table in a DSN database

-Const syntax As String = "syntax: pg dsnArticles"
+Const syntaxe As String = "syntaxe : pg dsnArticles"

-Const tabArticles As String = "articles" ' the articles table
+Const tabArticles As String = "articles" ' table of articles

 If args.Length <> 1 Then